rqbazan/prisma-anonymous-chat/readme.md

    > all run `cd backend`

 3. Run `docker-compose up -d`
-4. Init prisma `prisma init --endpoint http://localhost:4466`
-5. Deploy prisma `prisma deploy`
+4. Deploy prisma `yarn prisma:deploy`

 ### How to run the project after it's has setuped?